Vegan Back-to-School Looks for Fall 2024

 Reinvent Hand-Me-Downs

-See if your friends or fam have any jackets, shirts, or other items that they don’t wear anymore, even if they’re a bit big (oversized tops are where it’s at), or hit up your fave local thrift store.
+See if your friends or fam have any jackets, shirts, or other items they don’t wear anymore—even if they’re a bit big (oversized tops are where it’s at)—or hit up your fave local thrift store.
 Thrifting or reusing clothes helps animals because it’s eco-conscious.

 Makeup

-Long lashes, bold colors, and “cloud skin” reign supreme this year.
-Hop on these trends by grabbing your fave cruelty-free mascara, eyeliner, lipstick, and other products that contain no animal-derived ingredients and weren’t tested on animals.
+Low-key eye makeup, bold colors, and glitter reign supreme this year.
+Hop on these trends by grabbing your fave cruelty-free and vegan mascara, eyeliner, lipstick, and other products.

 Lush Rose Lollipop Lip Balm